-Rock Cap Moss thrives best in shady environments with lots of moisture.
-You will often find this type of moss on trees and rocks across lakes, riverbanks and forests.
+You will often find this moss readily visible on trees and rocks across lakes, riverbanks, and forests.

 Each Rock Cap Moss is made up of individually celled leaves, attaching to a single stem, branched or unbranched.
 This moss does not contain seeds, instead it spreads spores from the unbranched stalks when it is fertilised.
 You can expect a tightly packed appearance with this species and a dark green with hints of vibrant colour.